 Optimizing image processing in Rust with parallelism and Rayon

-Processing images, such as converting formats, resizing dimensions, or adding watermarks, are common tasks in many applications.
+Processing images, such as converting formats and resizing dimensions, are common tasks in many applications.
 Rust, with its performance and safety guarantees, is an excellent choice for building efficient image processing tools.
-In this guide, we'll explore how to use Rust and open-source libraries to convert, resize, and watermark images.
+In this guide, we will explore how to use Rust and open-source libraries to convert and resize images.

 Introduction to image processing in Rust

-Rust's powerful ecosystem and performance make it ideal for handling image manipulation tasks.
-By leveraging open-source libraries, we can build image processing applications that are both efficient and reliable.
+Rust’s powerful ecosystem and performance make it ideal for handling image manipulation tasks.
+By leveraging open-source libraries, you can build image processing applications that are both efficient and reliable.

 Setting up your Rust environment